pa-digital/dft-dtro-alpha/SECURITY.md

 ## Reporting a Vulnerability

-In the event of a vulnerability being identified in this repository's contents please contact james.cruddas@informed.com, copying in global-analytics@informed.com with details of findings.
+In the event of a vulnerability being identified in this repositories contents please contact james.cruddas@informed.com, copying in global-analytics@informed.com with details of findings.